Students with special needs

 The older university buildings have been repaired to provide easy access for all users (i.e. the buildings include an elevator or an appropriate slide).
-These buildings include the Department of History (H), Faculty of Sport and Health Sciences (L), building A, Department of Music (M), Language Center (O), administration building (T), YTHS, Student Union building (Yo-talo, under renovation during 2015-16) and Seminarium building (S).
+These buildings include the Department of History (H), Faculty of Sport and Health Sciences (L), building A, Department of Music (M), Language Centre (O), administration building (T), YTHS, Student Union building (Yo-talo, under renovation during 2015-16) and Seminarium building (S).

-The Seminarium building (S) and the Department of Languages (P) do not provide easy access for disabled students (i.e. they do not contain an elevator or a slide).
+The F building does not provide easy access for disabled students.
 Some of the toilets in the older university buildings are quite difficult to access because of their small size.

-We hope that you would inform the International Office and the departmental coordinator before your arrival about your needs to guarantee easy access to all lecture rooms.
+Please inform the International Office and the departmental coordinator before your arrival about your needs to guarantee easy access to all lecture rooms.
 If the notification is received early enough the room can be changed.
-If you want to take courses from the language center you should notify the International Office or the Langauge Center already approximately one month before the beginning of the semester, to guarantee an easy access, if possible.
+If you want to take courses from the Language Centre you should notify the International Office or the Language Centre already approximately one month before the beginning of the semester, to guarantee an easy access, if possible.

 Campus area map